Disappearance of Madeleine McCann: German investigations in 2020 and 2025

-On 3 June 2020, the German Federal Criminal Police Office made a public appeal for information relating to the McCann case on Aktenzeichen XY… ungelöst, a crime programme broadcast by the public television station ZDF.
+Brückner, who is believed to have been living in a borrowed VW camper van in the Algarve region at the time of Madeleine's disappearance, was ordered to be investigated regarding possible involvement by the public prosecutor in the Braunschweig court.
+The German Federal Criminal Police Office made a public appeal for information relating to the McCann case on Aktenzeichen XY… ungelöst, a crime programme broadcast by the public television station ZDF.
 German police stated that they received useful information in 2013 after the case was first featured on Aktenzeichen XY, but that it took years to find substantial evidence for prosecution, and that they still need more information.
-The prosecutors asked the public for information about Brückner's phone number and a number that dialled him on the day of the disappearance, with which Brückner's number had a 30-minute connection.
+The prosecutors asked the public for information about Brückner's phone number and a number that had dialled him on the day of the disappearance, with which Brückner's number had a 30-minute connection.